RobertGonzales1/Homelab/README.md

 5. Get Crowdsec Installed on Unifi Hardware (04/2023)
 6. Started Using Backblaze B2/S3 for NAS Data Backups (04/2023)
 7. Rebuilt Most Windows 10 VMs to Windows Server 2019 (05/2023)
-8. Moved Domain form Google Domains to Name Cheap (11/2023)
+8. Moved Domain form Google Domains to NameCheap (11/2023)
 9. Switched to New Hardware (Mini PCs From 1L Dell PCs) (08/2024)
 10. Switched all Hyper-V Hosts to Proxmox, Also Rebuilt all VMs (08/2024)
 11. Started Using LXC Containers (04/2025)